campusrover/robot_services/README.md

 `bridge.launch` is the primary launch file for this package.
 Presently, it launches the map, odometry, reset, and movement command bridge nodes alongside SLAM. for the map bridge to work best, it needs a transform from `odom` to `map` to exist, which is provided by SLAM and AMCL (SLAM was chosen in this instance). `bridge.launch` also has the following launch arguments:

-* `odom_send_thresh` (float): This arg is used to change the rate at which odom updates are `set` to Redis.
-What the threshold describes is a sum in in the change in x position, y position and z orientation.
+* `pose_update_thresh` (float): This arg is used to change the rate at which keys with information related to geometrical poses (like fiducials and odometry) are `set` to redis.
+Change is often measured in total absolute change from the past pose in terms of position and orientation (euler).
 A new update will only be sent once the total change since the past send has exceeded the threshold.
 Suggested values for this are between 0.1 and 0.5.
 The default value is 0.3.
 A value of 0 means odom updates are sent each time they are received.
 * `ns` (string): *n*ame*s*pace.
 Namespaces all redis keys to \<ns>/\<key>
 * `queue_size` (int): *q*ueue *s*ize.
 The maximum length for queue-based keys like `Map`. defaults to 7
 * `comm` (string).
 Defaults to `server`.
 If set to any value besides server, then the redis server will be your local machine.
 Useful for debugging and not clogging up a remote redis server.
 * `lidar_slices` (int): the number points desired from lidar data.
 Max value 360.

-Use `roslaunch robot_services test.launch` to test the map bridge on any map.
+Use `roslaunch robot_services maptest.launch` to test the map bridge on any map.
 A few samples are included in this repo and the performance is logged in test.launch. the python module Pillow is required for test.launch.

 ## Reset

 Every new bridge node should support the reset operation.
 A reset can be requested by setting the key `Bridge_Reset` to `1`.
 On the ROS side, this proliferates a reset command via the `/reset` topic using a `std_msgs/Empty` message type.
 All each node has to do is subscribe to `/reset` and if they receive a message, their callback should reset all of the node's respective keys.
 Resets will set the value of each key to contain a JSON with that key's expected structure, but 0 in each field (for list keys, there will be just one 0-populated JSON)

+## Status and "Pulse"

+Like Reset, every bridge node needs to support "Pulse" and "Echo".
+Status_Bridge keeps track of which nodes are "alive" and does this by sending an empty message to `/pulse` every thirty seconds.
+Other nodes should send an echo in response to a pulse in the form of a `std_msgs/String` containing the name of the node as a response to each pulse to the topic `/pulse_echo`.

-## Movement Commands
+## Kirby Movement Commands

 General commands supported: